jjhelmus/nmrglue/doc/source/tutorial.rst

-values are key when examining NMR data we want functions which take into account these parameter while processing.  nmrglue provides the :ref:`pipe_proc` module for processing NMRPipe data while updating the spectral properties simulatanously.
+values are key when examining NMR data we want functions which take into account these parameter while processing.  nmrglue provides the :ref:`pipe_proc` module for processing NMRPipe data while updating the spectral properties simultaneously.
 Additional modules for processing other file format are being developed.
 Using ``pipe_proc`` is similar to using NMRPipe itself.
 For example to process the sample 2D NMRPipe file: